 Arrive in Paramaribo, Suriname's capital city and a UNESCO World Heritage site since 2002.
 Occupying a scenic position on the banks of the Suriname River, the city is known for its ornate wooden buildings that date back to the Dutch colonial era.
 For those arriving on time our Leader plans to meet you in the hotel reception at 7pm for the welcome meeting and for those that wish, there is the chance to go out for dinner.
 There are no activities planned today, so you are free to arrive in Paramaribo at any time.
 If you would like to receive a complimentary airport transfer today, you'll need to arrive into the Johan Adolf Pengel International Airport (code: PBO) which is approximately 1.5hrs away from our hotel.
 Should you miss the welcome meeting, your Leader will inform you of any essential information as soon as you catch up.
 If your flight arrives earlier in the day, Paramaribo's multi-cultural and eclectic city centre is a delightful place to explore on foot - Hindu temples and churches sit next door to synagogues, and locals generally celebrate every festival no matter what their faith.
 Spicy rotis harking back to Indian roots are cooked up in many local shops, while wooden Dutch colonial buildings preside over street corners.

-This morning we depart Paramaribo and travel south towards where our nature and cultural adventure awaits us.
-We will arrive at the village of Atjoni and join a motorised canoe, where our skilled boatmen navigate their way up the Upper Suriname River, to the Danpaati River Lodge.
-Breathtaking scenery is interspersed with vast open savannahs as our skilled boatman passes the tempestuous Jaw Jaw rapid.
+This morning we depart Paramaribo and travel south into Suriname's jungled interior.
+A three hour drive brings us to the village of Atjoni.
+From here we join a motorised canoe, navigating our way up the Upper Suriname River to the Danpaati River Lodge.
+Breathtaking scenery is interspersed with vast open savannahs, and there will be a little excitement as our skilled boatman pass the tempestuous Jaw Jaw rapid.
 Our lodge for the next two nights is a remote and tranquil oasis on the banks of the river, a part of the water where it is safe to swim.
 With one view out to the river and the other side facing the thick, surrounding nature, the lodge is an escape from the real world.
 After dinner there is an exciting adventure to search for caimans.
 The night boat trip gives us the chance to enjoy the wonderful starry sky and the complete silence of the rainforest.

-After breakfast we depart the lodge by canoe for one of the 12 nearby villages.
-During our guided trip through the village we will be introduced to the unique way of life of the local population and to the wonderful traditions brought from Africa by their ancestors.
-We'll also be visiting the Museum Saamaka, which is dedicated to the cultural heritage of the Saramak Maroon population, where will learn much about the history of the Maroons, their ancient traditions and crafts, before returning to the lodge in time for lunch.
-In the afternoon we will discover the secrets of the rainforest with a nature walk within the surrounding forest.
+After breakfast we depart the lodge by canoe for one of 12 nearby villages.
+The people living in this particular area are not indigenous - they are Maroon populations, the descendants of slaves who escaped their plantation lives of forced labour and settled along the river in the late 1800s.
+It's a unique way of life that is still rooted in African tradition, as they try and hold onto their heritage.
+We'll visit the Saamaka Museum, dedicated to the cultural heritage of the Saramak Maroon population, where we'll learn much about their history and traditions.
+Returning to the lodge for lunch, we set out again in the afternoon on foot, taking a nature walk to discover the secrets of the rainforest.
 Afterwards there is the choice to swim and simply enjoy the beautiful natural scenery and views from the island, or explore the surrounding area by dugout canoe.
-After dinner we can enjoy a traditional and cultural dance performance, and you will be able to use your guide's expertise to explain the cultural significance of each dance.
+After dinner we can enjoy a traditional dance performance by one of the Maroon dance troopes.
+Each dance has a particular cultural significance or meaning.

-This morning we will still have some time to enjoy the beautiful surroundings and take pictures.
+Before departing, we will have a leisurely morning to take in the tranquility of the surroundings.
 After saying goodbye to the team at the lodge, we return to Atjoni by dugout canoe and travel back to Paramaribo by vehicle.

-Leaving Paramaribo early this morning, we transfer by bus along the coast of Suriname to Nieuw Nickerie to the border with Guyana.
-Crossing the newly constructed floating bridge across the Berbice River, we arrive at the oldest town New Amsterdam where we will have a short tour.
-En route to Georgetown, we will also visit the Mangrove Heritage Project.
-Turning towards the Atlantic Ocean, the scenery includes an old Dutch Koker used to drain the agricultural lands along the low lying coastline.
-The serene temples of the Hindu Ashram at Cove and John then come into view from across the lake.
-We are now in the heart of Guyana's first mangrove reserve, owned and managed by the community.
-Along this coastal strip, we will see four different mangrove species and a wide wetland area, teeming with birdlife and tropical fish.
-If we're lucky, we will see local fishermen beating the pond water to chase fish into their nets.
-In the middle of the wetland is a small island of lush, black mangroves where beekeepers produce the distinctive golden mangrove honey.
-Along the trail, local tour guides point out the array of medicinal plants found in nature's pharmacy right in their backyard and we will learn of the traditional remedies effectively used by Guyanese for generations.
-Continue to Georgetown, the capital and largest city in Guyana.
-Situated on the right bank of the Demerara River Estuary, it was chosen as a site for a fort to guard the early Dutch settlements of the Demerara River.
-The city of Georgetown was designed largely by the Dutch and is laid out in a rectangular pattern with wide tree lined avenues and irrigation canals that criss-cross the city.
+Leaving Paramaribo early this morning, we transfer by bus along the coast of Suriname to the border with Guyana.
+The Berbice River acts as a physical border here, and by crossing the river on the floating bridge we arrive into a new country, at New Amsterdam.
+We'll spend some time here taking a short tour of Guyana's oldest town, before continuing to Georgetown.
+The journey to Georgetown runs alongside the Atlantic Coast, and we'll take a stop right in the heart of Guyana's first mangrove reserve, owned and managed by the community.
+These mangrove lands play an absolutely essential part in flood prevention here on Guyana's coast, where farmers constantly battle against the encroaching seas.
+Walking along the trails of this coastal strip, we will see four different mangrove species and a wide wetland area, teeming with birdlife and tropical fish.
+We may see local fishermen beating the pond water to chase fish into their nets.
+In the middle of the wetland is a small island of lush, black mangroves where beekeepers produce a distinctive golden mangrove honey.
+Later in the afternoon we'll arrive into Guyana's capital, Georgetown.
+It was originally chosen as site to guard the early Dutch settlements of the Demerara River.
+As such, it was designed largely by the Dutch and is laid out in a rectangular pattern with wide tree lined avenues and irrigation canals that criss-cross the city.

 The early part of the morning is the best time to visit Georgetown's markets, and today we'll do just that.
 Bourda Market is Georgetown's largest market, and is stuffed with local produce from tamarind balls to cassava bread, with fish, meat, vegetables and eveything in between.
 There are the bush medicine stalls that sell concoctions for every ailment, and haberdashery sections with all kinds of fabrics including beautiful African prints.
 We'll be guided around the market by the local chef Delvin Adams, who will introduce us to all of the different foods that Guyana has in spades and encourage us to try the new and different tastes - from seaside grapes and large red bananas to fiery chillies!
 After the market visit we're free to explore Georgetown, or take an optional trip to Kaieteur and Orinduik Falls.
 The Kaieteur Falls, first seen by a European on April 29, 1870, is situated in the heart of Guyana on the Potaro River, a tributary of the Essequibo.
 The water of Kaieteur, one of the world's natural wonders, flows over a sandstone conglomerate tableland into a deep gorge - a drop of 822 feet or 5 times the height of Niagara Falls.
 The Orinduik Falls is where the Ireng River thunders over steps and terraces of solid jasper, a semi precious stone.
 With a backdrop of the rolling grass covered hills of the Pakaraima Mountains, this is truly one of the most beautiful locations in Guyana's hinterland.
 The trip departs from Ogle Airstrip in Georgetown and you'll spend approximately two hours on the ground at each waterfall.
 We will reunite again in the evening and visit Delvin's 'Backyard Cafe' restaurant, which is a little hidden Georgetown gem that Delvin has created in his own backyard.
 Our meal will be proper Guyanese fare, made from ingredients that we've picked up this morning at Bourda Market.
 It might vary depending on the tastes in the group and what produce is in season, but it's all guaranteed to be fresh and delicious.